amora197/pbgl-read-the-docs/docs/source/index.rst

 Editing the index.rst File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-sphinx uses `reStructuredText (or reST) <https://docutils.sourceforge.io/rst.html>`_ as the default plaintext markup language.
-The ``index.rst`` file will contain all of the project documentation in reST format. sphinx provides a `reST Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ to help making the documentation.
+Sphinx uses `reStructuredText (or reST) <https://docutils.sourceforge.io/rst.html>`_ as the default plaintext markup language.
+The ``index.rst`` file will contain all of the project documentation in reST format.
+Sphinx provides a `reST Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ to help making the documentation.
 In order to begin typing the documentation, navigate to the ``source/`` directory and edit the ``index.rst`` file as needed with whichever text editor of choice,

 ::

    $ cd source
    $ gedit index.rst

+Any images used in the ``index.rst`` file should be stored in the ``images/`` directory created previously.

 Editing the conf.py File
 ^^^^^^^^^^^^^^^^^^^^^^^^